I welcome the Minister for Education and Skills, Deputy Bruton, to the House.

-It is an area in which we have done a lot.
+This is an area in which we have done a lot.
 One of the ambitions for the future is to really focus to make sure that we also deliver on good outcomes.
-Our inspection service show very good methodologies being deployed.
-We need to ensure that as we deepen the resource commitment and improve its allocation that we see gains in children staying on more, developing their independence skills, and progressing to other opportunities.
+Our inspection service shows very good methodologies being deployed.
+We need to ensure as we deepen the resource commitment and improve its allocation that we see gains in children staying on more, developing their independence skills, and progressing to other opportunities.
 That is an area where we need to do more analysis and develop the methodologies to record that progress and establish good objective benchmarks for evaluating policy initiatives and alternatives.

 I welcome the Minister and thank him for his contribution.
 As the Minister noted, some good progress have been made in special education provision.
 Fianna Fáil is very proud of the part it has played in this along with others.
 It is vitally important that every child who goes through the school gates on their first day is able to maximise their potential so that no child is left behind.

 My contribution here is on the provision of special needs assistance.
 I heard the Minister say that he expects to make an announcement on this in coming days which is very positive.
 In the past, late announcements caused serious problems as I am sure the Minister will be aware.
-It caused serious problems for boards of management, school principals, parents and for special needs assistants themselves.
+They caused serious problems for boards of management, school principals, parents and for special needs assistants themselves.
 It was the case that allocations were not announced until some schools had gone on holidays.
 This was not satisfactory because boards of management had to be brought in during the summer holidays when people were away and it caused serious disruption.
 Special needs assistants did not know whether they would be allocated to a particular school for the school year ahead or whether they would have to apply elsewhere.
 Everyone was in limbo and it was not satisfactory.
 I welcome the Minister having looked at the area and am glad that he will make an announcement this week or maybe early next week.
 It is very positive and it would be uncharitable not to acknowledge that the Minister has taken on board the concerns of all the stakeholders in making that announcement.

 I also wish to raise the delay in the construction of special needs schools.
 I understand that commitments and promises were made to construct ten schools for the start of the 2016-2017 school year.
 I understand that 70% of those schools have yet to move beyond the planning stage.
 That is disappointing.
-When we make commitments and promised to anyone, but especially to those in the area of special needs, it is important that we stand over those promises and deliver what we say we will.
+When we make commitments and promises to anyone, but especially to those in the area of special needs, it is important that we stand over those promises and deliver what we say we will.
 Will the Minister make a comment on the status of those ten schools and what stage of construction they have reached when he sums up the debate?
 As the Minister observed, the progress made in special needs provision is very positive.
 There is much more that we can do but much progress has been made of which we can be proud.
 Our children will be its beneficiaries.

 I now turn to school transport.
 The Minister will not need me to remind him of the issues on this that all of us across the country encountered last year.
 From what I hear, it might be even worse this year.

 Perhaps when the Minister is summing up he might comment on his understanding of where the rural transport scheme is for all our students so that parents who had bad experiences last year will not have the same bad experiences this year.
 Perhaps the Minister might give them some confidence as they look forward to the new academic year.
 Will he also make a brief comment on capitation grants?
-I know it is not directly under the umbrella of what we are talking about today but one could say that the funding of schools across the board affects all children regardless.
+I know it is not directly under the umbrella of what we are talking about today but one could say that the funding of schools across the board affects all children.
 The capitation grants are becoming a serious issue for schools.
 They are stretched to breaking point.

 The Department needs to step up and enhance its contribution.
 That would take the pressure off school principals who are stressed wondering whether they are going to have the finances to keep functioning in the year ahead.
 I refer to parents as well.
 They are hard pressed enough without having to put their hands into their pockets to make contributions to make sure the lights stay on and there is heating for their children at school.
 We might get some indication of the Minister's thoughts in that area as well.
 I thank him for taking the time to come here today.
 This is a good news story and great work has been done.
 Everyone in both Houses can be very proud of our contribution.
 However, we cannot rest on our hands.
 There is always more we can and should do.
 The ambition we have for all our children is that every child that goes through the school gate will maximise his or her potential by the time he or she leaves that school, whether that is primary, secondary or whatever level.

 I welcome the Minister to the Chamber.
-I have read the press releases in respect of speech and language therapy, and occupational therapy.
+I have read the press releases in respect of speech and language therapy and occupational therapy.
 They are extremely welcome.
 I want to seek a comment from the Minister on what we determine as special needs.
 In the areas and schools that I most represent sometimes those special needs come in the form of trauma, post-traumatic stress disorder, PTSD, or behavioural difficulties due to the social environment.
 These are sometimes separated as if these are problematic students rather than actually displaying behaviours based on the conditions in which they are living.

 These students often end up in resource classes.
 A diversity of students end up in those resource classes.
-Some of them have diagnoses for autistic spectrum disorders, ASD, and different learning difficulties.
+Some of them have diagnoses for autistic spectrum disorders, ASDs, and different learning difficulties.
 There are, however, also students who are experiencing similar difficulties in school but do not necessarily come under that diagnosis.
 What will be the role of the occupational therapists at primary and pre-school levels?
 I am not sure if it will be at secondary level as well.
 Will they look at the holistic needs of the students in respect of mental health and how that is impacting their school?
 I recently spent the morning in Linn Dara school with students who are not in mainstream school any more.
 They spoke very passionately about their negative experience of school.
 I understand that schools are not resourced or trained to a level needed to deal with the level of difficulty that can be found in the classroom.
 There are so many different needs.